-Won't someone think of the adults?Posted on: 21 December 2010 by Alexander Hay
+Won't someone think of the adults?Posted by Alexander Hay

 The latest attempt to control what we can access on the Web hints at something far darker.

 Ed Vaizey wants to save us from porn.
 The Culture Minister, having stuck the knife into internet neutrality, now wishes to control what adults can or can't see on the World Wide Web.
 In other words, he wants ISPs to block porn until or unless someone requests access to it - akin to only selling top shelf magazines to those who put their hand up first.
 As it happens, he will have problems as the UK's main ISPs have told him his plans aren't feasible.
 For now at least, the Web will not be censored.

 Yet might this not be a good thing?
 Porn is a solitary, sleazy and secretive business that is not approved of by many.
 Others argue that children now have more access than ever to porn and that this is damaging for them.
 Others disagree.
 As ever, the real terms of the debate are hidden beneath the hyperbole.

 These were made plain and clear yesterday on the BBC's Today programme.
 One of the main lobbyists for the restrictions, Safermedia as representerd by its co-founder Miranda Suit, defended the proposal.
 Suit's argument was that parents alone cannot deal with the problem.
 Indeed, it is necessary for the state to intervene to ensure children who do have access to porn do not become the corruptors of those children who don't.